Paradoxes and Primitive Ontology in Collapse Theories of Quantum Mechanics: Three Paradoxes About GRW Theories

 Now consider the other case: that the smallness of $c_2$ is not due to previous collapses, but due to some other method of preparing $\psi$.
 Then we may have to consider only flashes after $t_0$.
 Consider first a single marble.
 Something improbable may already happen at this stage; for example, all the flashes might occur outside the box.
 In that case we would say that the marble \emph{is} outside the box.
 As well, it might happen that half of the flashes occur outside and half of them inside the box; in that case we would say that half of the marble's matter is located inside the box.
 The overwhelmingly probable case, of course, is that more than 99\%\ of the marble's flashes occur inside the box, a case in which it is reasonable to say that the marble is inside the box.
 Thus, if $|c_2|^2 \ll |c_1|^2$ at time $t_0$ then in GRWf (unlike in GRWm) the marble is not necessarily (only very probably) inside the box, provided the time interval we consider is the millisecond after $t_0$.
 Now consider $n$ marbles, with $n$ so big that $|c_1|^{2n}\ll 1$; then it is not probable any more that for \emph{all} marbles 99\%\ of the flashes occur inside the box.
 Rather, the overwhelmingly probable case is that for the majority of marbles 99\%\ of the flashes occur inside the box (so that one should say these marbles are inside), while for a few marbles a significant fraction of flashes occurs outside, and for extremely few marbles even all flashes occur outside.
 In the limit $t\to\infty$, as a consequence of the convergence to either $\psi_1(\infty)$ or $\psi_2(\infty)$, for each marble either almost all flashes occur inside the box or almost all flashes occur outside.

-\section{What is Real and What is Accessible}
+\subsection{What is Real and What is Accessible}

-A final remark concerns Bassi and Ghirardi's reply \cite{BG99a,BG99b,BG01}, \cite[Sec.~11]{BG03} to the tail problem and the marble problem.
-They use GRWm but immediately focus on (what they call) the \emph{accessibility} of the matter density, i.e., on the fact that the matter density cannot be measured by inhabitants of the GRWm world to arbitrary accuracy.
+Another remark concerns the reply by \citet{BG99a,BG99b,BG01} (also \citeyear{BG03}, Sec.~11) to the tail problem and the marble problem; see also \citep{Mon04}.
+Bassi and Ghirardi use GRWm but immediately focus on (what they call) the \emph{accessibility} of the matter density, i.e., on the fact that the matter density cannot be measured by inhabitants of the GRWm world to arbitrary accuracy.
 In particular, they point out that for the marble wave function the matter density outside the box is not detectable.
-I think that Bassi and Ghirardi took two steps at once, thereby making the argument harder to understand for their readers, and that perhaps they do not take the PO seriously enough.
-To the extent that the worry expressed in the above paradoxes (and by the authors of \cite{Shi,AL90,Lew99,CM99}) is whether GRW theories do give rise to unambiguous facts about the aliveness of Schr\"odinger's cat or the location of the marble, it concerns whether GRW theories provide a picture of reality that conforms with our everyday intuition.
+I think that Bassi and Ghirardi took two steps at once, thereby making the argument harder to understand for their readers, and that perhaps they did not take the PO seriously enough.
+To the extent that the worry expressed in the above paradoxes (and by \citet{Shi,AL90,Lew99,CM99}) is whether GRW theories do give rise to unambiguous facts about the aliveness of Schr\"odinger's cat or the location of the marble, it concerns whether GRW theories provide a picture of reality that conforms with our everyday intuition.
 Such a worry cannot be answered by pointing out what an observer can or cannot measure.
 Instead, I think, the answer can only lie in what the ontology \emph{is like}, not in what observers see of it.
 Moreover, I think, it can only lie in what the \emph{primitive ontology} is like, as that is the part of the ontology representing ``the cat'' and ``the marble.''
+It can easily cause confusion to blur the distinction between what is real and what is accessible, as not everything that is real and well-defined according to GRW theories is accessible; for example, the number of collapses in a given time interval $[t_1,t_2]$ is well-defined but cannot be measured reliably \citep{CT14,CT13}.